abhishekscript/web-text-editor/README.md

  # A web text editor #

- Simply launch editor.html to launch text-editor
+ Simply launch editor.html after you download to launch web-text-editor